kdkiss/suna/docs/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will help you configure Google Sign-In for your Suna application to avoid common errors like "Access blocked: This app's request is invalid".
+This guide will help you configure Google Sign-In for your Suni application to avoid common errors like "Access blocked: This app's request is invalid".

 ## Prerequisites